10 Top Macau Travel Tips

 An excellent companion piece to the 10 Top Things to Do in Macau, these 10 Top Tips for Macau Travel were primarily written for visitors who have never been to Macau before.

 Don’t be that person getting clobbered by casinos, cabbies and hordes of Chinese tourists, while shooting everyone and their mother 25% tips.
 Rather, follow the advice below and become a mini Maven overnight, a seasoned veteran who knows the city inside and out.

 Read on for all the things I wish I had known back in 2010!!

 Macau Travel Tips #1.
 Stay For More Than 1 Day

 I don’t know how one day travel plans to Macau ever became a thing, but they’re all over the net, particularly as add-ons to Hong Kong travel itineraries.
 Perhaps it was viable advice 20 years ago, but the city has changed a lot since then, with attractions multiplying not only on the history laden Peninsula, but in Taipa and Coloane as well.

-To do the city true justice, you’ll probably need 3 days at least, with 4 or 5 a more appropriate number.
-To that end, I’ve devised detailed and precise 3 Day and 5 Day Travel Plans for your viewing pleasure, along with a special 3 Day one if you’re on a Budget.
+To do the city true justice, you’ll probably need to set aside 3 days at least, with 4 or 5 a more appropriate number.
+To that end, I’ve devised detailed 3 Day and 5 Day Travel Plans for your viewing pleasure, along with a special 3 Day one if you’re on a Budget.

 Now that you’re sure to be staying for more than one day, check our handy Macau Hotel Guide found here: Macau Hotel Guide.